 The red webbing loops are long enough to allow for 2 or 3 Rescuers on each of the two Straps.
 The ResQsheet Extension Straps can be attached to the red webbing loops, if extra length is required for more people to help with the turning.

-When the person is on their side, a lifting device can be placed under the person..
-This may be a Lifting Sling, Pelican Emergency Stretcher, or an air jack.
+When the person is on their side, a lifting device can be placed under them.
+This may be a Lifting Sling, Emergency Stretcher, or an air jack.
 Log roll the person again if necessary onto their other side to take the air jack or sling material out.
 The person should be in the middle of the air jack or sling.
-To do this the Patient Turning Straps can be placed on the opposite side of the person.
+To do this the Patient Turning Straps can be placed on the opposite side of them.
 This way, they can be rolled the opposite way.

 The Patient Turning Straps can be used on the floor or possibly on a bed.
 Just make sure that the bed and mattress are stable enough to allow for them to be used.
 It may be necessary to lower the bed and raise the bed rails, to stop the mattress from moving and to stop the person falling off the bed.